WEBSITE IS UNDER CONSTRUCTION

-We’ll be in London from May 12 – May 27, and then traveling by rail from May 27 – June 10, 2019.
+We will be in London from May 28 – June 11, and then traveling in Ireland and southwestern England from June 11 – June 26, 2023.

-IF WE’RE DONE TRAVELING IN ENGLAND ON JUNE 10, WHY IS THIS A SUMMER C COURSE?
+WHY IS THIS A SUMMER C COURSE?

 HOW ARE WE GOING TO GET AROUND?

 While in London, we will travel by foot (plan to walk a whole lot!), by those iconic red double-decker buses, and by subway (London’s Tube.)
 Most travel outside of London will be by train or by bus (coach).
 Two one-way flights, London to Shannon and Dublin to Newquay (Cornwall), are also planned as part of your itinerary.

 WHERE ARE WE GOING TO LIVE WHILE WE’RE IN ENGLAND, NORTHERN IRELAND, AND WALES?